 Mayoral Community meetings: The uThukela district municipality utilized the Mayoral Community meetings throughout the district to determine the needs of the community at large.
-The aim of this exercise was to collect needs from the community that informs the preparation of the 2022/2023 Budget.
+The aim of this exercise was to collect needs from the community that informs the preparation of the 2023/2024 Budget.

-IDP/ Budget Road Shows: The uThukela district municipality had the community road shows for both IDP and Budget for 2022/2023 financial year.
-The venues and times of these meetings were publicized at the public places and as well as through the media.
-The 2022/2023 IDP/Budget roadshows took place on the 10, 11, 12 and 16 May 2022 where the Covid -19 alert levels as proclaimed by National Command Council were considered.
+IDP/ Budget Road Shows: The uThukela district municipality will be having the community road shows for both IDP and Budget for 2023/2024 financial year.
+The venues and times of these meetings will be publicized at the public places and as well as through the media.
+The 2023/2024 IDP/Budget roadshows is anticipated to place in the month of April 2023.

-The Website: Copies of the uThukela district municipality IDP and Budget were placed on the website for communities, stakeholders and sector departments to view or download it and make comments.
+The Website: Copies of the uThukela district municipality draft IDP and Budget were placed on the website for communities, stakeholders and sector departments to view or download it and make comments.